innovatewithkishlay/ProcessPilot/README.md

 ## License

-This project is open-source and one can upodate it , also it is available under the MIT License.
+This project is open-source and one can update it , also it is available under the MIT License.

 ## Author